 Isehunwa, also one of the speakers at the event, said that energy demand would keep rising, saying this was because “energy is linked to development”.

-Earlier, Prof Olugbenga Falode, Head of the Department of Petroleum Engineering in UI, said there were various challenges bedeviling the Nigerian Oil and Gas industry based on environmental issues and the rising cost of operations.
+Earlier, Prof Olugbenga Falode, Head of the Department of Petroleum Engineering in UI, said various challenges bedeviling the Nigerian Oil and Gas industry based on environmental issues and the rising cost of operations.